cntools/rawdraw/README.md

  * CNFG3D Support has been ported with fixed-precision numericals to ESP8266.
  * Mac/OSX Support currently unknown.
 Legacy files moved here: https://github.com/cntools/rawdrawtools/tree/main/attic

 ## Usage in project

-You probably want to include CNFG as a submodule.
+You may want to include CNFG as a submodule or as a single-file header.
+You can just download rawdraw_sf.h to the path your project is in and `#include` it.

+To use it as a single file (CNFG_sf.h), you can just `wget https://raw.githubusercontent.com/cntools/rawdraw/master/CNFG_sf.h`

+To use it as a submodule you can:

 `git submodule add https://github.com/cntools/rawdraw`